naitiklovestech/solid-octo-DAA/README.md

 # solid-octo-DAA
-Repository for the DAA class notes and assignment submission
+Repository for DSA practice and codes